awsdocs/amazon-cloudfront-developer-guide/doc_source/CFPrivateDistJavaDevelopment.md

 # Create a URL Signature Using Java<a name="CFPrivateDistJavaDevelopment"></a>

-The [Open source Java toolkit for Amazon S3 and CloudFront](http://jets3t.s3.amazonaws.com/index.html) provides example code and information about CloudFront development in Java\.
-For information about private distributions, go to Private Distributions at [Programmer Guide: Code Samples](http://jets3t.s3.amazonaws.com/toolkit/code-samples.html#cloudfront-private-distributions)\.
+[JetS3t](https://github.com/mondain/jets3t) is a free, open source Java toolkit and application suite for Amazon S3, CloudFront, and Google Cloud Storage, with example code for CloudFront development in Java\.
+See the [signed URL example in `CloudFrontSamples.java`](https://github.com/mondain/jets3t/blob/master/jets3t/src/main/java/org/jets3t/samples/CloudFrontSamples.java#L216-L255)\.

 You can also create signed URLs by using the `CloudFrontUrlSigner` class in the AWS SDK for Java\.
 For more information, see [Class UrlSigner](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudfront/CloudFrontUrlSigner.html) in the *AWS SDK for Java API Reference*\.